-It’s called Keys To Leadership, and it’s my two CD live seminar series that I recorded in January 2004, here in the Syracuse area.
-Of course, as you now know, nothing comes easy for me, even those things that should be really easy.
+Keys To Leadership is my live seminar series that I recorded in January 2004 here in the Syracuse area.
+As you should know by now, not everything comes easy for me, even those things that should be really easy.
 If they did, I’d never have stories to tell.
 Let me tell you the story about these CDs, after I tell you briefly about the CDs themselves.

-The first CD is called What Makes Leaders, and in this presentation I talked about stories that highlighted what I felt leadership is all about.
-The second CD is called Communications/Nine Direct Management Points, and it obviously begins with my talking about the art of having good communication skills, followed by nine points I feel are needed in order to be a good manager, with mini stories of course.
-If there’s anything I’m pretty good at, it’s telling a story.
+The first CD is called What Makes Leaders, and in this presentation I talked about stories that highlighted what I feel leadership is all about.
+The second CD is called Communications/Nine Direct Management Points, and it obviously begins with my talking about the art of having good leadership communication skills, followed by nine points I feel are needed in order to be a good leader, with stories of course.
+If there’s anything I think I’m pretty good at, it’s telling a story.

-And hence, the brief story of this series.
 The one thing you should never do when you live in the Syracuse, NY area is schedule anything of importance in either January or February, unless it has something to do with winter.
-It’s not that people won’t come, but they have to have the ability to come.
-In my case, I had scheduled myself to do three consecutive Wednesdays of seminars, all on leadership and management, but with a different focus for each session.
-I did charge for them, though not a lot of money, and they were advertised fairly well, as I have a connection at the Syracuse newspapers who always helps me out.
+It’s not that people won’t come if they can; it’s whether they have the ability to come.

 I scheduled three consecutive Wednesdays of seminars in January, all on leadership and management, but with a different focus for each session.
 I charged for them, though not a lot, and they were advertised fairly well as I had a great connection at the Syracuse newspaper who always helped me out.
 The day of the first one I also killed a long term contract for subcontracting work that I wasn’t enjoying.
 My hope was that the seminar series would help my mindset and help jump start another side of my business.